anyaharter97/notes/reference_virt_libvirt.md

 13. Run the command `VIR_TEST_REGENERATE_OUTPUT=1 ./tests/qemuxml2argvtest` to rewrite the `tests/qemuxml2argvdata/<test-name>.args` file to the received output

-14. Check the git diffs to verify that nothing unexpected was overwritten during the regeneration of the expected test output
+14. Check the diffs to verify that nothing unexpected was overwritten during the regeneration of the expected test output

 15. Repeat steps 11.-14. for `qemuxml2xmltest` if necessary:
     * Run `VIR_TEST_DEBUG=2 ./tests/qemuxml2xmltest 2>&1 | less` and search for "FAIL".
 Scroll up to verify that only the desired changes caused the failure
     * Commit all changes so the diffs will be easier to see later
     * Run the command `VIR_TEST_REGENERATE_OUTPUT=1 ./tests/qemuxml2xmltest` to rewrite the `tests/qemuxml2xmloutdata/<test-name>.xml` file to the received output
-    * Check the git diffs to verify that nothing unexpected was overwritten during the regeneration of the expected test output
+    * Check the diffs to verify that nothing unexpected was overwritten during the regeneration of the expected test output

-16. Run `make check` one more time to ensure that none of the tests FAIL unexpectedly, `make syntax-check` to ensure no styling errors were introduced, and check the diffs once more to confirm that no expected changes were made
+16. Run `make check` one more time to ensure that none of the tests FAIL unexpectedly and `make syntax-check` to ensure no styling errors were introduced

 17. Commit the changes and make a patch